gita/bhagavad-gita-graphql/README.md

 Feel free to use the [issue tracker](https://github.com/gita/bhagavad-gita-graphql/issues) for bugs and feature requests.

-Looking to contribute code ?
+Looking to contribute code?
 PRs are most welcome!

 ## Community